 - You are facing not only a past loss of income but a loss of future income or a loss of earning capacity

-- You are worried about how you are going to support yourself, and your family moving forward
+- You are worried about how you are going to support yourself and your family moving forward

 - If you do not have health insurance, you may be facing steep hospital bills

-- You are facing depression and/or a loss of self esteem due to what feels like your entire life falling apart
+- You are facing depression and/or a loss of self-esteem due to what feels like your entire life falling apart

-any of the above sounds familiar and you are concerned about loss of income, lost wages, loss of salary, loss of your job, or your ability to work and provide for your family, then you should consult with an experienced personal injury lawyer such as Bob Katz.
+If any of the above sounds familiar and you are concerned about loss of income, lost wages, loss of salary, loss of your job, or your ability to work and provide for your family, then you should consult with an experienced personal injury lawyer such as Bob Katz Law.
 Our legal system provides recourse for victims injured due to the negligence or carelessness of others, and you owe it to yourself and your family to make sure that you are getting compensated for this loss by the individual whose carelessness caused you harm.
-The following is a list of frequently asked questions from injury victims who are unable to work as a result serious accidents.
+The following is a list of frequently asked questions from injury victims who are unable to work as a result of serious accidents.

-What Do I Need to Prove my Loss of Income Injury Claim in Maryland or Virginia?
+What Do I Need to Prove My Loss of Income Injury Claim in Maryland or Virginia?

-A. First of all if you are unable to work, you should let your doctor know.
+A. First of all, if you are unable to work, you should let your doctor know.
 This way, if they agree you are unable to work, they may be able to provide you with a disability certificate.
-This certificate essentially documents that the doctor has determined that because of your injuries you should not be working.
+This certificate essentially documents that the doctor has determined that because of your injuries, you should not be working.
 It should specify the length of time that the doctor is recommending that you not work.
 Not all doctors will write a disability certificate automatically.
 Some will only consider writing these certificates if the patient initiates a discussion with the doctor.
 Therefore, it is important to at least discuss these issues with your doctor so that you and the doctor can make appropriate medical decisions.

 Q. What Can I Do From the Beginning to Make Sure that I Get Compensated For My Lost Income?